cubedro/frontier.ethereum.org/views/content/greeter.md

         }
     }

-As you can see, the Greeter is an intelligent digital entity that lives on the blockchain and is able to have conversations with anyone who interacts with it, based on its input.
+The Greeter is an intelligent digital entity that lives on the blockchain and is able to have conversations with anyone who interacts with it, based on its input.
 It might not be a talker, but it’s a great listener.
+Here is it's code:

+    contract owned {
+        /* this function is executed at initialization and sets the owner of the contract */ function owned() { owner = msg.sender; }
+        address owner;
+    }

+    contract mortal is owned {
+        /* Function to recover the funds on the contract */ function kill() { if (msg.sender == owner) suicide(owner); }
+    }

+    contract greeter is mortal {
+        /* Define Answer */
+        event answer(bytes32 answer);

+        /* main function */
+        function greet(bytes32 input) returns (bytes32) {
+            if (input == "") answer("Hello, World") ;
+            else answer(input);
+        }
+    }

+You'll notice that there are three different contracts in this code, _"owned"_, _"mortal"_ and _"greeter"_, and each of them mention the previous one.
+This is because in Solidity has *inheritance*, meaning that one contract can inherit charateristics of another.
+This is very useful to simplify coding because some common traits of contracts don't need to be rewritten every time, and all contracts can be written in smaller, more readable chunks.

+_"Mortal"_ and _"owned" simply means that the greeter contract can be killed by it's owner, to clean up the blockchain and recover funds locked into it.
+Contracts in ethereum are, by default, immortal and have no owner, meaning that once deployed the author has no special privileges anymore.
+Consider this before uploading.

+### Compiling your contract

-Before you are able to upload it to the network, you need two things: the compiled code, and the Application Binary Interface, which is a sort of user guide on how to interact with the contract.
+Before you are able to upload it thou, you'll need two things: the compiled code, and the Application Binary Interface, which is a sort of user guide on how to interact with the contract.

 The first you can get by using a compiler.
 You should have a solidity compiler built in on your geth console.
 To test it, use this command: